Three Types of Non-Fermi-Liquid Fixed Point for a Triplet Quantum Impurity in a Cubic Metal: Introduction

 \section{Introduction}

-The study of the resistivity of metals at low temperatures led to the discovery of superconductivity and the integer and fractional quantum Hall effects.
+The study of the resistivity of metals at low temperatures has led to groundbreaking discoveries, including superconductivity and the integer and fractional quantum Hall effects.
 In 1934, physicists found an anomalous increase in the resistance of gold as the temperature was lowered \cite{deHaas34}.
 The phenomenon, known as the Kondo effect, comes from the interaction between conduction electrons and individual magnetic moments.
 It is described by a so-called quantum impurity or Kondo model \cite{Kondo64}.
 In many cases\textemdash sometimes even in the presence of magnetic impurities\textemdash the standard theory of electrons in metals at low temperatures, Landau’s Fermi liquid theory \cite{Landau56}, very successfully accounts for their basic properties, as e.g.\ the quadratic temperature-dependence of the electrical resistance.
 Its greatest success was its ability to describe many heavy fermion metals, whose name derives from the huge apparent masses acquired by their conduction electrons \cite{Fisk91}.
 However, increasingly many metals have been synthesized where Fermi-liquid predictions fail.
 Metals that do not conform to Fermi liquid theory are called exotic/strange/bad or simply non-Fermi liquids (NFLs).
-NFL phenomena observed in three- and low-dimensional materials seem abundant and diverse, whereas there is only a handful of analytically or numerically solvable NFL models.
+NFL phenomena observed in three- and low-dimensional materials seem abundant and diverse, yet only a few NFL models are known that can be solved analytically or numerically.